HeardLibrary/digital-scholarship/script/codegraf/ees2/index.md

 # Using code libraries and lists - EES 2580

 This lesson explains how to import modules from the Python Standard Library.
 It introduces the concept of methods associated with a class.
+We also introduce a complex object: *lists*.
+A list is a named one-dimensional data structure that allows us to store any number of items and reference them by an *index*.
+The lesson describes several ways lists are created.
+It also introduces some ways to manipulate and edit lists.

 **Learning objectives** At the end of this lesson, the learner will:
 - import functions from a module in three ways